creepersguitar/CodeInstitute-Project-2/README.md

 ![]()

 ### Potential Future features
+ - add more difficult questions
+ - add a difficulty system
+ - link to a question generator
 ## UX
 ### Site Goals
+The site wants to attract users that want to experience a fun quiz about all things christmas.(including shows, films, important dates and more!)
 ## Testing
+ - i have confirmed that the website is responsive by making use of media queries from 280px - 1024px

 ### Fixed Bugs
  - used a undelcared variable in the JavaScript File but i made sure that the variable now works throughout the program on lines: 169,170,136,137 and 107.